SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/2-MethodsAndBytecode/methodsbytecode.md

 This first execution path is the _fast path_.
 If the check fails, the primitive fails and the method's fallback bytecode implements the slower type conversion for the other type combinations.

+### Conclusion

+In this chapter we studied how the Pharo virtual machine represents code.
+- The Pharo VM defines a stack machine: computation is expressed by manipulating a stack with push and pop operations.
+These operations are called bytecode instructions and primitive instructions.
+- Code is organized in methods.
+Methods contain at most one primitive, a sequence of bytecode instructions and a list of literal values.
+- bytecode instructions manipulating variables carry semantic information about them: there are special instructions for instance variables, class variables and temporary variables.
+This allows the VM to concentrate on the execution and not to do name analysis at runtime to guess what kind of variable is each name
+- primitive instructions can fail.
+If they succeed in their computation they pop their arguments and push the result.
+If they fail, they leave the stack untouched and return an error code.
+- primitive methods make a strong distinction between slow and fast paths: in the fast path they execute the primitive instruction.
+If it was a success, execution continues in the sender.
+Otherwise, the method's bytecode is executed.